nathanielbd/blog/content/posts/hacking-the-normie-test.md

 Due to the last assumption, the first round of web scraping answered the perspective and normie questions randomly while leaving the statistical questions in their default options (except answering male/female/other) and recorded the resulting X- and Y-coordinates.
 In order to solve for the weights, this first round needed to collect at least 146 samples (25 dynamic questions, 9 Yes-No questions, and the male/female/other question) for the system not to be [underdetermined](https://en.wikipedia.org/wiki/Underdetermined_system).

-Also due to the last assumption, the second round of web scraping required a sample for each of the 14400 combinations (2 3-option questions, 3 4-option questions, and 2 5-option questions) of answers to the statistical quesitons.
+Also due to the last assumption, the second round of web scraping required a sample for each of the 14400 combinations (2 3-option questions, 3 4-option questions, and 2 5-option questions) of answers to the statistical questions.
 This time, I also recorded the resulting personality class for each sample.

 During my investigation, DULM actually added their own CAPTCHA robot test, which made web scraping a little more difficult.